Robust Counterfactual Inference in Markov Decision Processes: Deriving Analytical Bounds

 \subsection{Analytical Bounds}

 \jl{The support of a state-action pair $(\tilde{s}, \tilde{a})$ is defined as the set of next states with nonzero probability when action $\tilde{a}$ is taken in state $\tilde{s}$.} Given the observed transition $s_t, a_t \rightarrow s_{t+1}$, the counterfactual probability of any transition $\tilde{s}, \tilde{a} \rightarrow \tilde{s}'$ depends only on whether the state-action pair $(\tilde{s}, \tilde{a})$ is the observed state-action pair $(s_t, a_t)$, or whether its support is disjoint from or overlaps with the support of the observed state-action pair.
-The lower and upper bounds, denoted by $\tilde{P}_{t}^{\it LB}$ and $\tilde{P}_{t}^{\it UB}$, are given in Theorems \ref{theorem: observed state}-\ref{theorem:ub overlapping}. \jl{For readability, we include a proof sketch at the start of Appendix \ref{sec: probability bounds proof}, before presenting the full proof.}
+The lower and upper bounds, denoted by $\tilde{P}_{t}^{\it LB}$ and $\tilde{P}_{t}^{\it UB}$, are given in Theorems \ref{theorem: observed state}-\ref{theorem:ub overlapping}. \camera{For clarity, we provide a proof sketch below and defer to the full proof in Appendix \ref{sec: probability bounds proof}.}

 \begin{theorem} For the observed state-action pair $(s_t, a_t)$, the linear program will produce the following bounds: {

 } \end{theorem}

 \begin{theorem} For state-action pairs $(\tilde{s}, \tilde{a})\neq (s_t, a_t)$ which have disjoint support from the observed $(s_t, a_t)$, the linear program will produce, $\forall \tilde{s}' \in \mathcal{S}$, the following bounds: